 Like never before, the world’s eyes are on the supply chain.

 Social distancing, the only proven method to prevent the spread of the virus, quickly impacted the economy.
 Foot traffic came to a halt as retail stores, bars, and restaurants closed their doors.
-Retail leaders like Apple, Nike, and Nordstrom, proactively closed to set an example, while like Walmart, Target, and Walgreens—normally competitors—banded together to provide communities with essential goods.
+Retail leaders like Apple, Nike, and Nordstrom, proactively closed to set an example, while Walmart, Target, and Walgreens—normally competitors—banded together to provide communities with essential goods.
 Even Amazon announced that it was suspending Prime-level delivery promises for nonessential goods to increase the throughput of essentials items like toilet paper, hand-sanitizer, food, and diapers.

 The last black swan was the 2008 financial crisis; COVID-19 is the latest.
 More than two months into most shelter-in-place orders, many have settled into a life of social distancing and working from home.
 Meanwhile, the news continues to change every day, and as some states reopen their economy, many businesses face a fast-approaching new normal.
 Unfortunately, the uncertainty makes it difficult to define what “new normal” actually means.